 Do you know what a Messaging Platform (aka Messaging Framework) is?

 In this context a Messaging Platform is a guide to help people in a company or people working on content, be in sync when it comes to talking about the company’s value proposition and offering.
 It usually includes insights about the target audience, the company’s brand strategy (message, promise, values, etc.), messaging approach, communication rules & policies (aka do’s and don’ts), and sometimes suggested sales angles and calls-to-action as well approved answers to customer frequently asked questions.

 A Messaging Platform is used by marketers, sales reps, executives, writers, human resource personnel, designers, videographers, etc. Everyone will have a different way of using it, but the main purpose of having a Messaging Platform is to have an ongoing resource that all stakeholders can use when creating sales/marketing messaging and content on behalf of the company.
 It is supposed to be a tool for creating communications.

 The problem is: Many growing B2B companies invest a lot of money for a consultant or agency to develop a messaging platform because they know it’s important.
 But then it never gets used.
 I’ve seen it happen many times; people just forget about it or they work in silos and use their own ideas as time goes by.

 If you want to create a messaging framework but never intend to use it, I’d say “why bother?”.
 You could put that money towards something else.

 That said, below are a few examples for where a pre-planned messaging strategy comes in handy.
-This may not only help you decide whether or not to create a Messaging Platform, but also to motivate you to USE it.
+This may not only help you decide whether or not to create a Messaging Platform, but also motivate you to use it.